danh21/8051_Basic_Projects/README.md

     - RTOS: use RTOS to handle different tasks at the same time (blinking, light up fade out effect).

-    - rotateMotor: use 3 button (forward, backward, stop) to control direction of motor.
+    - ctrlMotor: use 3 button (forward, backward, stop) to control direction of motor.

+    - display_led7seg:
+        + Version 1: uses 4 leds 7-segment and 4 transistors, scans through them and display 0-F sequentially, then repeat.

 # Code: